MANAGE MY Events

 Main Stage

-This year we are kicking off TechNExt25 with our Main Stage Conference.
-This half day event will feature a single stream of thought provoking conference talks from leaders in technology and related industries.
+This year we are kicking off TechNExt25 with our Main Stage Event.
+This half day event will feature a single stream of thought provoking talks from leaders in technology and related industries.

 Lunch is provided, and as part of our Good Festival Ambition, please note that all catering at this event will be vegetarian.
 All additional dietary requirements will also be catered for, please state your needs on the booking form.